raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

 ## Future Use of Primefaces

 * To keep the Dataverse platform useful, we should explore the use of alternative, well-known libraries.
 * The continued use of Primefaces is a detriment to future development and the team's ability to productively add new functionality.
-Other teams/partners (e.g. OSF and others) can and are doubly productive simply because of better, widely used, battle-tested open source tools which offer documentation, strong user communities, and the ability to accomplish world class work.
+* Other teams/partners can and are doubly productive simply because of better, widely used, battle-tested open source tools that offer strong user communities and the ability to accomplish world class work.